lubojr/naucse.python.cz/lessons/git-en/basics/index.md

 ## First commit

-Try adding something to Git now!
+We will now switch for a moment to a plain Text Editor (not Microsoft Word but for example Notepad) or optionally Code Editor (VS Code).

-Using your code editor create a new file `poem.txt` and write/copy a short poem inside.
+Now create a new text file there, write/copy a short poem text inside and save it in the folder where you originally did `git init` in your command line.
+Name the file `poem.txt` and do not forget to save it after you made the edits.

 As a quick source of totally unbiased texts to work with, you can have a look [here:](https://www.scottishpoetrylibrary.org.uk/best-scottish-poems/best-of-the-best-scottish-poems)

-It should span at least five lines so that we have enough to work with.
+The file should span at least five lines so that we have enough to work with.
 Then, try executing `git status` again: Git reports that there is a new file in the directory and that it isn't managed by Git yet.